Neighborhoods of Tulsa, Oklahoma: Renaissance

 Renaissance neighborhood is between 11th Street (Route 66) and 15th Street and Lewis Avenue on the west to Harvard Avenue on the east with Delaware Avenue cutting through the middle.
 The University of Tulsa is just north of 11th St. on the east side of Delaware.
 It's a mix of 1920s bungalows and 1930s revival style houses with houses of other eras mixed in, from very new to a few pre-20s houses that were moved from the site of Central High School (now the PSO HQ) in the mid 20s.
 Renaissance is also a mix of single family homes and a number of duplexes and the east side of Delaware has housed many TU students over the years.

 Florence Park & Florence Park South

-Florence Park & Florence Park South neighborhoods runs from Harvard Avenue on the east, to the Broken Arrow Expressway on the south & west, and stops at 15th Street on the north.
-There's a particularly good mix of 1920/30s houses, mostly revival styles, and two of midtown Tulsa's first neighborhoods to be re-discovered and appreciated after the 60/70s flight to suburbia.
+The Florence Park and Florence Park South neighborhoods are bounded by Harvard Avenue on the east, the Broken Arrow Expressway on the south and west, and 15th Street on the north.
+The area contains a mix of 1920s and 1930s houses, mostly in revival styles.
+They were among the first midtown Tulsa neighborhoods to experience residential reinvestment following the movement to the suburbs in the 1960s and 1970s.